Published: October 20, 2021 | Last Updated: November 11, 2025

-Cropping a video can be defined as removing unwanted parts of an image.
+Cropping a video is the removal of unwanted parts from an image.
 Typically, this is done in a square or rectangular shape.

-Premiere Pro comes equipped with a Crop preset effect to make this extremely easy to accomplish.
+Premiere Pro has a Crop preset effect, making this extremely easy to accomplish.

 How to add the Crop effect to a video clip

-The effect itself is broken down into several parameters.
-You can mask this effect just as most other effects, you can change the percentage of the crop in any direction, and you can change the edge feathering.
+The effect itself has several parameters.
+You can mask it just like most other effects, change the percentage of the crop in any direction, and change the edge feathering.

-The percentage of the crop is in relation to the size of the screen rather than the video resolution.
-For example, adding a 50% crop to the Top would look the same for both a 1080 HD video as well as a 4K UHD video.
+The percentage of the crop is about the size of the screen rather than the video resolution.
+For example, adding a 50% crop to the Top would look the same for a 1080 HD video and a 4K UHD video.

 Here is a before and after example with a 50% crop added to Top: